 Race Riots in the U.S.

-Read about some of the most violent riots in U.S. history
+Read about some of the most significant riots in U.S. history

 While Democrats held power at the state level in North Carolina, a coalition of white Republicans and African Americans controlled politics in Wilmington, in 1898.
-A group of Democrats sought to remove blacks from the political scene and launched a campaign to do so by accusing black men of sexually assaulting white women.
-A prominent black newspaper editor, Alex Manly, responded with an editorial suggesting that it was possible that relations between white women and black men were consensual—a taboo subject at the time.
+A group of Democrats sought to remove Black people from the political scene and launched a campaign to do so by accusing Black men of sexually assaulting white women.
+A prominent Black newspaper editor, Alex Manly, responded with an editorial suggesting that it was possible that relations between white women and black men were consensual—a taboo subject at the time.
 About 500 white men attacked and burned Manly's office.
 Fourteen African Americans were killed in the violence.

 Racial tension had been building in Atlanta in 1906 and race-baiting in the state's gubernatorial election brought it to a boil.
-Blacks in Georgia had begun to prosper economically and socially, and the Democratic candidates for governor, Hoke Smith and Clark Howell, played on whites' fear of a rising black middle class.
-Anti-black violence broke out in September after two newspapers printed stories about black men assaulting white women.
+Black people in Georgia had begun to prosper economically and socially, and the Democratic candidates for governor, Hoke Smith and Clark Howell, played on whites' fear of a rising Black middle class.
+Anti-Black violence broke out in September after two newspapers printed stories about Black men assaulting white women.
 Most of the allegations were false.
-About 10,000 white men and boys took to the streets, beating black men.
-Between 25 and 100 blacks were killed and hundreds were injured.
+About 10,000 white men and boys took to the streets, beating Black men.
+Between 25 and 100 Black people were killed and hundreds were injured.

 Several thousand African Americans seeking employment opportunities moved to East St. Louis, historically a white city, from the South during World War.
-On July 1, a black man was rumored to have killed a white man.
-Anti-black violence followed, with whites shooting, beating, and lynching African Americans.
+On July 1, a Black man was rumored to have killed a white man.
+Anti-Black violence followed, with whites shooting, beating, and lynching African Americans.
 Arson against African-American homes also occurred.
 The violence continued for a week.
 Estimates of deaths range from 40 to 200 African Americans.
-In addition, some 6,000 blacks fled East St. Louis.
+In addition, some 6,000 Black people fled East St. Louis.

 Race riots erupted in 26 U.S. cities during the course of the year, including Washington, DC; Knoxville, Tennessee; Longview, Texas; Phillips County, Arkansas; Omaha, Nebraska; and Chicago.
 Many of the riots occurred during the summer months, in what is known as the "Red Summer."
-Racial tension was particularly bad in northern cities as white soldiers returning from World War I found that their jobs had been taken by African Americans who had migrated north during to take advantage of employment opportunities.
-In addition, black soliders returning from war became embittered by the lack of civil rights extended to them, particularly after they risked their lives fighting for their country.
+Racial tension was particularly bad in northern cities as white soldiers returning from World War I found that their jobs had been taken by African Americans who had migrated north for employment opportunities.
+In addition, Black soldiers returning from war became embittered by the lack of civil rights extended to them, particularly after they risked their lives fighting for their country.
 Chicago experienced the most violence.
-On July 27, 1919, Eugene Willaims, a 17-year-old black man, was swimming with friends in Lake Michigan and entered into a "white only" area of the water.
+On July 27, 1919, Eugene Willaims, a 17-year-old Black man, was swimming with friends in Lake Michigan and entered into a "white only" area of the water.
 A group of white men threw rocks at Williams.
 He was hit in the head and drowned.
-Police refused to arrest the man who threw the rock, and fighting between white and black gangs erupted in Chicago's South Side.
+Police refused to arrest the man who threw the rock, and fighting between white and Black gangs erupted in Chicago's South Side.
 The violence escalated, and the state militia was deployed.
 Fighting continued until Aug.
-3, and 15 white people and 23 blacks were killed.
-About 1,000 black people lost their homes to arson.
+3, and 15 white people and 23 Black people were killed.
+About 1,000 Black people lost their homes to arson.

-The Greenwood section of Tulsa, the wealthiest black community in the country, erupted in violence on May 31 and June 1 after a young white woman accused a black man, Dick Rowland, of grabbing her arm in an elevator.
+The Greenwood section of Tulsa, the wealthiest Black community in the country, erupted in violence on May 31 and June 1 after a young white woman accused a Black man, Dick Rowland, of grabbing her arm in an elevator.
 Rowland was arrested and police launched an investigation.
 Accounts of the assault were exaggerated, and a mob of armed white men gathered outside the Tulsa County Courthouse.
-The sheriff enlisted officers to protect Rowland, and an armed group of black men went to the courthouse to help protect Rowland.
+The sheriff enlisted officers to protect Rowland, and an armed group of Black men went to the courthouse to help protect Rowland.
 Gunfire was exchanged between the groups, and the violence intensified.
-Many of the black people retreated to the Greenwood neighborhood.
+Many of the Black people retreated to the Greenwood neighborhood.
 Whites followed, burning and looting the buildings and homes.
 About 1,250 homes were destroyed.
-The Oklahoma National Guard was called in, and imprisoned some 6,000 blacks.
+The Oklahoma National Guard was called in, and imprisoned some 6,000 Black people.
 There are reports that whites fired on Greenwood from planes.
-Reports of fatalities vary, but the state of Oklahoma reports that 26 blacks and 10 whites died in the violence.
+Reports of fatalities vary, but the state of Oklahoma reports that 26 Black people and 10 whites died in the violence.
 A report released in 2000 by the Tulsa Race Riot Commission said about 300 people died.

 In the 1940s, Detroit, a segregated city, was a hotbed of racial tension.
-On a steamy evening in late June, a fistfight broke out between a black and white young men at an amusement park called Belle Isle.
+On a steamy evening in late June, a fistfight broke out between a Black and white young men at an amusement park called Belle Isle.
 The fighting quickly grew in scope and intensity.
-The violence escalated when rumors about violence against white and black women circulated, and both whites and blacks engaged in retaliatory attacks.
-Homes and busineses were burned and looted and people were beaten and shot.
+The violence escalated when rumors about violence against white and Black women circulated, and both whites and Black people engaged in retaliatory attacks.
+Homes and businesses were burned and looted and people were beaten and shot.
 The fighting raged for three days, and 6,000 U.S. Army troops were brought in.
-Twenty-five black people and nine whites were killed.
+Twenty-five Black people and nine whites were killed.
 About 700 were injured.